Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 After disclosing your condition(s), you will be contacted by mail and may be asked to submit medical documentation referencing your medical and/or physical condition(s).

-Failure to comply with medical fitness requirements may result in a driver’s licence suspension and invalid vehicle insurance and registration.
+Failure to comply with medical fitness requirements may result in a driver’s licence suspension.

 Step 3.
 Submit documentation

-Send the required documentation, as indicated in the information you received from Driver Fitness and Monitoring, by mail, email or fax to Driver Fitness and Monitoring.
+Send the required documentation, as requested in the letter you received from Driver Fitness and Monitoring, by mail, email or fax to Driver Fitness and Monitoring.

-Your physician must complete the Medical Examination for Motor Vehicle Operators (PDF, 561 KB) form or special medical form if requested and submit it to Driver Fitness and Monitoring for review.
+Your physician must complete the Medical Examination for Motor Vehicle Operators form or special medical form if requested and submit it to Driver Fitness and Monitoring for review.

 If requested, you must submit have an optometrist or ophthalmologist complete a Visual Referral Report (PDF, 92 KB) for you.